 We're a media arts organisation supporting cultural vibrancy.

-We create experiences that generate a deeper understanding of art and technology.
+We create experiences that generate a deeper understanding of art and technology for stronger, healthier communities.

 BOSTES for Educators